 Some kids may have been stable enough to initially be cared for on the hospital's medical-surgical floors, but may be transferred to the PICU if they become more acutely ill.
-Following major surgery, many children may be cared for in the PICU for several days.
+Following major surgery, many children are cared for in the PICU for several days.

 How long kids will be in the PICU depends on their condition — some might stay a single day; others might need to stay for weeks or even months.
 As always, ask the doctor or nurse caring for your child if you have questions.

 Numerous physicians may care for your child, but the attending physicians are in charge.
-Your child may be cared for by a pediatric intensivist, who is a doctor who did a 3-year residency in pediatrics after medical school, followed by three additional years of subspecialty fellowship training in intensive care.
+Your child might be cared for by a pediatric intensivist, who is a doctor who did a 3-year residency in pediatrics after medical school, followed by 3 more years of subspecialty fellowship training in intensive care.

 The PICU team may include residents (doctors who've completed medical school and are training to be pediatricians) and PICU fellows (pediatricians training to be attending intensivists).

-Many other subspecialists, such as cardiologists (heart doctors) or neurosurgeons (brain surgeons), may be involved, depending on your child's needs.
+Many other subspecialists, such as cardiologists (heart doctors) or neurosurgeons (brain surgeons), might be involved, depending on your child's needs.
 Respiratory therapists are experienced with ventilators and other breathing equipment, and are often involved in the care of PICU patients with breathing problems.
-In addition, physical therapists, occupational therapists, nutritionists, and pharmacists may play a role in your child's care.
+Also, physical therapists, occupational therapists, nutritionists, and pharmacists may play a role in your child's care.

 You also might meet social workers who help families cope with the emotional burdens of having a critically ill child.
 They can help to arrange temporary housing for families (through organizations like Ronald McDonald House), assist with insurance issues, or coordinate discharge planning when your child is ready to go home.

 You may want to ask whether the hospital has child life specialists.
-Trained in fields like development, education, psychology, and counseling, they help kids understand and manage being in the hospital by, for example, listening if a child needs to talk, calming fears about what's happening, or providing distractions like books and games.
+Trained in fields like development, education, psychology, and counseling, they help kids understand and manage being in the hospital.
+For example, they'll listen when a child needs to talk, calm fears about what's happening, or provide distractions like books and games.

 By understanding everyone's role and how each contributes, you may find the group of people caring for your child less intimidating.